RoseRocket/xerrs/README.md

     //....

-    if x, ok := err.(*xerr); ok {
-        // In this example we only interested in the last 5 execution calls within the stack fmt.Println(x.Details(5)) // Details prints cause error, mask if specified, and stack (accepting the maximum stack height as parameter)
+    // Details returns cause error, mask if specified, and the stack (accepting the maximum stack height as parameter)
-    } else {
-        fmt.Println(err) // print basic error message if it is original error }
+    // In this example only 5 last stack function calls will be printed out fmt.Println(xerrs.Details(err, 5))

     //....
 }